 Taurine, a water-soluble amino acid, has recently become the topic of conversation when referring to the nutritional composition that makes up the human and animal physical structure.
-Once thought of as an unimportant A.A. recent studies prove that this amino acid has metabolic properties that are very beneficial to various components of the mammal skeletal system. (heart, kidneys, blood)
+Once thought of as an unimportant A.A., recent studies (here and here) are proving that this amino acid has metabolic properties that are very beneficial to various components of the mammal skeletal system as well as heart, kidneys and blood.

-Whether you realize it or not, research takes time and money.
-In some cases to compete with competition, dog food manufacturers taking the time and using the resources that are necessary to properly study a potential additive, is just not an option.
-In today’s world where manufacturers are vying for your attention time is of the essence and this can sometimes be a hindrance when it comes to properly researching and analyzing potential additions to the given product.
-Sometime when its cold and rainy and you can’t face the outside world, you might find it beneficial to Google a known shady dog food manufacturer and compare their dog food with what you feed your dog.
-Then Google a known high quality manufacturer and do the same comparison.
-I am certain that you will find this simple exercise quite fascinating, I did!
+Research takes time and money.
+In some cases, to keep up with the competition, dog food manufacturers taking the time and using the resources that are necessary to properly study a potential additive, is just not an option.
+In today’s world, where manufacturers are vying for your attention, time is of the essence which can be a hindrance when it comes to properly researching and analyzing potential additions to the given product.

 So if it’s cold and rainy and you don’t feel like facing the outside world for a few hours, you might find it fun (and beneficial) to Google dog food manufacturers, compare dog food brands and learn about the various ingredients they use.
 I am certain you’ll find it quite fascinating.
 I know I did.